ZoinerTejada/azure-data-guide/data-guide/overview.md

 # Azure Data Architecture Guide

 This guide presents a structured approach for designing data-centric solutions on Microsoft Azure.
-It is based on proven practices that we have learned from customer engagements and is intended as an entry point for all data-related topics in Azure.
+It is based on proven practices derived from customer engagements and is intended as an entry point for all data-related topics in Azure.
 The guide covers the big picture concepts in common data architectures and leads you to the pipeline patterns used by that architecture.
 The pipeline patterns are used to describe how the various processing and storage components fit together when handling the data.
-Finally, the technology choices will help you narrow the list of candidate Azure services appropriate to your pipeline pattern, down to those services that are most appropriate to your specific requirements.
+Finally, the technology choices will help you narrow the list of candidate Azure services--that are appropriate to your pipeline pattern--down to those services that are most appropriate to your specific requirements.

 The [Implementation Examples](#implementation-examples) section below offers a snapshot of recommended services for our top customer scenarios.
-Each example show you one possible technology implementation and leads you into the content to understand the right technology choices for your business.
+Each example shows you one possible technology implementation and leads you into the content to understand the right technology choices for your business.

 ![Overview of the structure of the guide](./images/overview-flowchart.png)

 # Introduction
 The cloud is changing the way applications are designed, including how data is processed and stored.
-Instead of a single, general purpose database that handles all of a solution's data, the _polyglot persistence_ approach is to use multiple, specialized databases and datastores&mdash;each optimized to provide specific capabilities needed by the solution.
+Instead of a single, general-purpose database that handles all of a solution's data, the _polyglot persistence_ approach is to use multiple, specialized databases and datastores&mdash;each optimized to provide specific capabilities needed by the solution.
 This approach is called polyglot persistence.
 The perspective on data in the solution changes as a result.
 It is no longer the case that there are multiple layers of business logic and a single data layer.
 Instead modern, polyglot persistence solutions are designed around the notion of a data pipeline that describes how data flows through a solution, where it's processed, where it's stored, and how it's consumed by the next component in the pipeline.

 The cloud is changing the way applications are designed, including how data is processed and stored.
 Instead of a single general-purpose database that handles all of a solution's data, the _polyglot persistence_ approach is to use multiple, specialized databases and datastores — each optimized to provide specific capabilities needed by the solution.
 This approach is called polyglot persistence.
 The perspective on data in the solution changes as a result.
 It is no longer the case that there are multiple layers of business logic and a single data layer.
 Instead modern, polyglot persistence solutions are designed around the notion of a data pipeline which describe how data flows through a solution, where it is processed, where it is stored and how its consumed by the next component in the pipeline.